solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 ```

 Since there is no signer check for the `authority` account, the
-`insecure_withdraw` instruction will transfer tokens from the `vault` token
+`insecure_withdraw` instruction handler will transfer tokens from the `vault`
-account to the `withdrawDestinationFake` token account as long as the public key
+token account to the `withdrawDestinationFake` token account, as long as the
-of the`authority` account matches the public key stored on the authority field
+public key of the `authority` account matches the public key stored in the
-of the `vault` account.
-Clearly, the `insecure_withdraw` instruction is as
+`vault` account's `authority` field.
+This illustrates that the
-insecure as the name suggests.
+`insecure_withdraw` instruction handler is indeed insecure.

-#### 3. Add `secure_withdraw` instruction
+### 3. Add secure_withdraw Instruction Handler

-Let’s fix the problem in a new instruction called `secure_withdraw`.
-This
+To fix this issue, we'll create a new instruction handler called
-instruction will be identical to the `insecure_withdraw` instruction, except
+`secure_withdraw`.
+This instruction handler will be identical to
-we’ll use the `Signer` type in the Accounts struct to validate the `authority`
+`insecure_withdraw`, but we'll use the `Signer` type in the Accounts struct to
-account in the `SecureWithdraw` struct.
-If the `authority` account is not a
+validate the authority account in the `SecureWithdraw` struct.
+If the
-signer on the transaction, then we expect the transaction to fail and return an
+`authority` account isn't a signer on the transaction, the transaction should
-error.
+fail with an error.

 ```rust
 use anchor_lang::prelude::*;